Advertisement

 Seagrass as a carbon sink

-Integrating spatial estimates, remote sensing data and diver surveys, the researchers estimate that seagrass habitat covers between 66,000 and 92,000 square kilometres across the Bahamas Banks.
+Integrating spatial estimates, remote sensing data and diver surveys, the researchers estimate that seagrass habitat covers between 66,000 and 92,000 sq km across the Bahamas Banks.
 Sediment core analysis confirmed the blue carbon stocked (carbon stocked in the ocean) within the ecosystem.

 Data from the tiger sharks played a crucial role in mapping the seafloor, complementing remote sensing estimates.
 The method illustrates how valuable information can be obtained by putting small cameras on marine animals to explore some of the uncharted regions of the ocean.